MetaMask/metamask-mobile/README.md

 ```

 ### Architecture
-To get a better understanding of the interal architecture of this app take a look at
+To get a better understanding of the interal architecture of this app take a look at [this diagram](https://github.com/MetaMask/metamask-mobile/blob/develop/architecture.svg)

 ### Troubleshooting